samsonan/beautiful-places-spring-mvc/README.md

 # beautiful-places-spring-mvc

 Ongoing project based on:
-- Spring MVC 4 (including security)
+- Spring MVC 4 (+security)
-- Hibernate
+- Hibernate (although with some direct JDBC)
 - PostgreSQL
 - Gradle as build tool

+Additinal features include:
+ - Velicity Engine/Template
+ - Ehcache for ref data
+ - Email sendlist

-UI is simply JSP/jstl with a bunch of JavaScript/jQuery
+UI is simply JSP/jstl with a bunch of JavaScript/jQuery.
+And some ajax, obviously.

 And Bootstrap 3 for CSS